The Featured Image

-Father Richard Kunst has written many times about the unjust treatment Pope Pius XII has received, resulting in a damaged image of a Pope who history has proven to have helped and saved a majority of the Jewish population in Rome alone.
+Father Richard Kunst has written many times about the unjust treatment Pope Pius XII has received, resulting in a damaged image of a Pope whose history has proven to have helped and saved a majority of the Jewish population in Rome alone.
 Trying to balance his desire to save both the Jewish and Catholic populations from the savagery of the Fascists and Nazis will only become more obvious as time progresses.

-> Father Kunst wrote in response to a series that was held at the University of Minnesota in Duluth where a portion of the play, “The Deputy”, was being staged.
+Father Kunst wrote in response to a series that was held at the University of Minnesota in Duluth where a portion of the play, “The Deputy,” was being staged.
 The play vilifies Pope Pius XII in his efforts to aid the Jewish community during the Holocaust.
 No Catholic participation was sought in the planning of this series, nor were efforts to meet with members of the academic community allowed.
 Father Kunst’s voice was a principle contribution to the local community’s efforts to defend Pius.
-The series went on as planned and the internet was bombarded with information about our efforts.
+The series went on as planned, and the internet was bombarded with information about our efforts.

-> The 20th century was a tragic one — the only century ever to have two “world wars.”
+The 20th century was a tragic one — the only century ever to have two “world wars.”
 German President Adolph Hitler rightly is demonized for many horrors of World War II.
 But, amazingly, another man often is blamed for much of it, too.
 Or, at the very least, Pius XII, pope from 1939 through 1958, is blamed for not trying to prevent the killings of 6 million European Jews.

 The character assassination of this truly great pope came as a result of a bizarre play written in 1963 by Rolf Hochhuth.
 It was called “The Deputy.”
 It portrayed Pius as a coward who was influenced by Hitler himself.
 It inspired other works, such as the 1999 book, Hitler’s Pope, written by John Cornwell, which was based on weak and spurious “documentation and research.”